Neural equilibria for long-term prediction of nonlinear conservation laws: Ablation Study: Surrogate Models for Collision and Streaming

 \subsection{Surrogate Model for Collision ($\phiC$)}

-Among the approaches that fully replace the collision operator with ML models, the work of Corbetta et al.~\cite{corbetta2023toward} is particularly noteworthy.
-They substituted the BGK collision operator with a surrogate neural architecture for weakly compressible isothermal flows—regimes well aligned with standard LB formulations.
-By explicitly incorporating physical constraints such as conservation laws and lattice symmetries into the neural architecture, they achieved notable accuracy improvements.
+Among the approaches that fully replace the collision operator with ML models, the work of Corbetta et al.~\cite{corbetta2023toward} is the closest comparison for our ablation.
+They substituted the BGK collision operator with a surrogate neural architecture for weakly compressible isothermal flows---regimes well aligned with standard LB formulations.
+By explicitly incorporating physical constraints such as conservation laws and lattice symmetries into the neural architecture, they improved accuracy in weakly compressible isothermal tests.
 However, their results were primarily obtained under conditions optimized for the LB method, potentially limiting their applicability to broader or higher-speed regimes.

 Here, we compare our formulation of the equilibrium state (\cref{eq:levermore_closure_NN}) with the surrogate collision approach of \cite{corbetta2023toward}.
 In \cref{appendix:symCons}, we summarize their symmetry and conservation strategy.
 In \cref{subsection:ablation_details} and \cref{subsection:results_symm}, we provide the corresponding training details and simulation results for the subsonic shock tube case.
 Finally, \cref{appendix:without_algebraic} presents the results obtained after removing the symmetry and conservation constraints imposed in \cite{corbetta2023toward}.